Jeffawe/Space-Shooter/README.md

 - **Movement**: Arrow Keys or WASD
 - **Quit**: ESC key

-## 🎯 Development Roadmap

-1. ✅ Player movement and animations
-2. 🔄 Player shooting system
-3. 🔄 Enemy ships and movement patterns
-4. 🔄 Collision detection and damage
-5. 🔄 Power-ups and scoring
-6. 🔄 Sound effects and music
-7. 🔄 Background and visual effects
-8. 🔄 Game states (menu, game over, etc.)

-## 🎨 Assets

-This project includes a comprehensive set of pixel art assets:
-- Player ship with tilt animations
-- Various enemy ships and bosses
-- Projectiles and explosion effects
-- UI elements and power-ups
-- Space backgrounds and environments

 ## 🏆 Amazon Build Challenge

 This project is being developed as part of the Amazon Build Challenge, showcasing: